tannewt/wa-law.org/site/bill/2025-26/sb/5778/README.md

 #### 1 ❓ - Other
 Testifying:
-* Laura Butler - Washington State Department of Agriculture
+* 💵Laura Butler - Washington State Department of Agriculture